InbalTb/Data-Pipeline-Project/README.md

 # Data-Pipeline-Project
 This project implements a Data Pipeline for analyzing loan data, including an Ingestion phase and a Transformation phase.
-The script (`data_pipeline.py`) processes loan data, handles missing values, transforms variables, and generates insights.
+The script (`data_pipeline.py`) processes loan approcal data, handles missing values, transforms variables, and generates insights.

 # Project Structure
 - **data_pipeline.py**: Main script for the Data Pipeline.
 Divided code into Ingestion and Transformation phases.
-- **loanapprovaldatasetbefore**: CSV file containing loan data.
+- **loanapprovaldatasetbefore**: CSV file containing loan approval data.
 A continuous dependent variable (loan_amount) and 10 independent variables (continuous, categorical, binary).

 # Guidelines and Considerations
 Ensure you have the necessary dependencies installed (Pandas, tqdm, Matplotlib, scikit-learn).